-Stephen Anstey is a litigator and member of Kilpatrick Townsend’s Native American Affairs team.
-His practice focuses on energy, environmental matters and sustainability, complex property disputes, rights-of-way trespass, class actions, oil and gas, treaty rights, Tribal governance and statutory drafting, and Tribal economic development.
-In addition, Mr. Anstey has worked extensively on pro bono civil rights matters.
+Stephen M. Anstey is an attorney and member of Kilpatrick Townsend’s Government Relations team and Native American Affairs team.
+U.S. News & World Report and Best Lawyers selected Kilpatrick Townsend as the 2020 “Law Firm of the Year” for Native American Law.
+His practice focuses on sustainability, environmental matters, energy, rights-of-way trespass, class actions, oil and gas, treaty rights, government advocacy, statutory drafting, the administration of federal programs and funding, regulatory guidance, and economic development.
+In addition, Mr. Anstey has worked extensively on pro bono civil rights cases, including discrimination and LGBTQIA+ matters.

 Mr. Anstey earned his LL.M. from Harvard Law School and his J.D. from the University of Michigan Law School.
 He practices in Kilpatrick Townsend’s Washington D.C. office.